WHAT TO WEAR FOR ENGAGEMENT PHOTOS

 Dress for the weather.

-I know mini skirts and cute tops look perfect for you, but if you are outside on a cold, winter day you are going to be absolutely miserable.
+Here in Knoxville, Tennessee, we have a full four seasons of weather that may impact your engagement session.
+I know mini skirts and cute tops look perfect for you, but if you are outside on a cold winter day, you are going to be miserable.
 And your face is going to show it.
 There is no way to photoshop a smile over that frown of disappointment.
-So, grab some of your favorite mittens, throw on a scarf and have fun with your snow bunny!
+So, grab some of your favorite mittens, throw on a scarf, and have fun with your snow bunny!

 Dress for the location.

-That cute top and mini skirt will look pretty awesome in a swanky little downtown area.
-Probably not so much on a farm.
-When choosing your locations make sure that your attire works for the locations.
-Your photographer may allow outfit and location changes, so you may be able to go to a farm and the downtown area.
+That cute top and mini skirt will look pretty awesome in a swanky little downtown area—probably not so much on a farm.
+When choosing your locations, make sure that your attire works for them.
+Your photographer may allow outfit and location changes, so you can go to a farm and the downtown area.
 Check with your photographer to see if they allow these changes.

-When thinking about your location, make sure that you choose colors that are appropriate as well.
+When thinking about your location, make sure that you choose appropriate colors as well.
 If you are out on the farm and there are tons of green grass and trees, you might want to avoid a green dress.
-A complementary color to green is red, and will certainly pop on the farm!
-Or, you could go with a color that is a little more subtle such as blue or pink.
+Red is a complementary color to green and will certainly pop on the farm!
+Or, you could go with a color that is a little more subtle, such as blue or pink.

 Be practical.